 Included in other game expenses are shipping and postage, promotions, retailer equipment, responsible gaming, and game membership expenses.
-Fiscal year 2017 reflects a decrease of \$46,076, or (6.6)%, and fiscal year 2016 reflects a decrease of \$14,145, or (2.0)%.
-In fiscal year 2016, the Lottery purchased player stations to replace 20-year old equipment at lottery retailer locations.
-In fiscal year 2017 additional player stations were purchased for new retailers, but a lesser quantity was purchased, therefore, reducing the cost of retailer equipment.
-In fiscal year 2015, the in-house lottery drawings for Roadrunner Cash and Pick 3 were automated at the end of October 2014, thus, saving nearly \$66,000 during the rest of the fiscal year and nearly \$103,000 in fiscal years 2017 and 2016.
-Further, in fiscal year 2016, promotions were reduced by \$17,000 and shipping and postage was reduced by \$35,000.
+Fiscal year 2018 reflects a decrease of \$64,681, or (9.8)%, and fiscal year 2017 reflects a decrease of \$46,076, or (6.6)%.
+These changes came about because in fiscal year 2017 additional play stations were purchased for new retailers, but a lesser quantity was purchased then in the prior fiscal year, therefore, reducing the cost of retailer equipment for the fiscal year, while in fiscal year 2018, no additional play stations were purchased and in addition, the cost of events and promotions was reduced by more than \$20,000.